Department of Biological Sciences

 BIO 721.
 Plant Ecology.
 (4 Credits)

 A. Ecological concepts and principles relevant to eastern terrestrial ecosystems.
-Required weekend field trips and an extended field trip in the region.
+Required weekend field trips and a fall break field trip.
 2 Lec/4 Lab.

 BIO 725.
 Aquatic and Wetland Plants.
 (3 Credits)